 Jose Mourinho will have afforded himself a wry smile as the full-time whistle was blown.
 Palace may have the three points, but the real winners here play at Stamford Bridge, while City now face a battle for second place.

 City felt Murray's first-half opener should not have stood, claiming that both he and Scott Dann were offside in the build-up, with replays showing the two decisions to be marginal.

-But there could be no complaints over Puncheon's free kick early in the second period, with a fine curling effort that left Joe Hart with no chance.
+But there could be no complaints over Puncheon's free-kick early in the second period, a fine curling effort that left Joe Hart with no chance.

 City pressed hard to get back into the game and Toure's rasping shot reduced the arrears with 12 minutes to go, but they could find no way back as Palace's resurgence under Alan Pardew continued.

 Martin Kelly for Pape Souare was the hosts' only change from their 2-1 win at Stoke City last time out, and it was the former Liverpool defender’s dangerous cross in the second minute that Wilfried Zaha blazed over from close range when he ought to have scored.

 City responded strongly to that early scare and pinned Palace back with a period of constant pressure.

 David Silva twice brought smart saves out of Julian Speroni, while Sergio Aguero struck the base of the left-hand upright with the goalkeeper motionless.

 Aguero stabbed over as City continued to dominate but then, against the run of play, Palace took the lead in the 34th minute.

 Dann got on the end of Joe Ledley's flick and, after his effort was saved by Hart, the ball ran kindly for Murray to tap home from two yards.